Rhoban/workspace/ROBOT-CHECKS.md

 ## IMU check

-- Run the 3D pyBullet viewer and check that the robot is not abnormally tilted.
+- Run the 3D pyBullet viewer and check that the robot is not abnormally tilted and that the ball is seen at the proper position

 ## Foot pressure check